vaib-dev/Courses/7-scrum-master-role/1-scrum.md

 #### How Long Should Sprint Reviews Last?

-_Sprint reviews are limited to a maximum of four hours_

-The general rule of thumb is to allow one hours for sprint review per every one week of sprint length.
+The general rule of thumb is to allow one hour for sprint review per every one week of sprint length.
 That means teams should timebox sprint review to two hours for a two-week sprint and four hours for a one-month sprint.

+### Sprint Retrospective

+#### What Happens in a Sprint Retrospective?

+Sprint retrospectives focus on the process.
+During a sprint retrospective the Scrum Team discusses what went right and areas for improvement in the Sprint.
+They make tangible plans for how to improve their own process, tools and relationships.

+#### What Is the Difference between Sprint Reviews & Sprint Retrospectives?

+Sprint reviews focus on the product.
+Sprint Retrospectives focus on the process.

+#### Who Should Attend a Sprint Retrospective?

+Sprint retrospectives are for the Scrum Team, which would include the development team, ScrumMaster, and product owner.
+In practice, product owners are recommended but not mandatory attendees.

+#### How Long Should Sprint Retrospectives Last?

+The general guidance is to allow 45 minutes for each week of sprint length.
+So a two-week sprint would cap the sprint retrospective at an hour and a half; a four-week sprint at three hours.